 Strawberries

-Pluck off the flowers of any little plants that are valiantly putting them out so they can instead, put their energy into a bigger canopy.
-Its better to have a goodly rosette of leaves before letting flowering commence.
-More flowers will come, and with more resources at play – fruiting will go on longer and fruits will be better by far.
+- Pluck off the flowers of any tiny plants so they can instead, put their energy into growing a bigger canopy – a goodly rosette of leaves before letting flowering commence, means the plant has more resources at play ergo more + better fruits and fruiting will go on longer.

 Disease check